llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       OpenMP implicit data sharing attributes in those cases, and the semantics are the desired OpenACC semantics.
-* Identifying a data attribute as *pre* instead of *imp* only matters for combined constructs.
+* Identifying a data attribute as *pre* instead of *imp* only matters for combined directives.
 Notes:
     * OpenACC 3.0 sec.
 2.6 "Data Environment" says "Variables with predetermined data attributes may not appear in a data clause that conflicts with that data attribute."
-That is, the difference between *pre* and *imp* is that a variable with a *pre* data attribute is not permitted to have a conflicting *exp* data clause, but a variable with an *imp* data attribute is.
-The definition of "conflicts" is not specified.
+        * That is, the difference between *pre* and *imp* is that a variable with a *pre* data attribute is not permitted to have a conflicting *exp* data clause, but a variable with an *imp* data attribute is.
-    * OpenACC 3.0 sec.
-2.6.1 "Variables with Predetermined Data
-      Attributes" describes loop control variables and locally declared variables as being *pre* `private` within their contexts.
-It does not describe any other *pre* data attributes.
-    * In the case of locally declared variables:
-        * The only *exp* data clauses that could refer to them would be on directives nested within the scope of the variable declarations, and those cannot expand the visibility of the variables, so conflicts don't seem possible.
-    * In the case of loop control variables:
-        * `acc loop` does not support any data clauses listed in OpenACC 3.0 sec.
+        * `firstprivate`, `private`, and `reduction` are not listed in OpenACC 3.0 sec.
 2.7 "Data Clauses".
-Even if we think of *exp* `private` and *exp* `reduction` as data clauses, there's no clarification that those conflict with *pre* `private`.
-		* Even so, it's probably reasonable to assume that `private` generally conflicts with `reduction` on either an `acc loop` or combined construct.
-Under OpenACC 3.0, this conflict is probably the only way to draw a distinction between *pre* and *imp*:
+For the sake of this discussion, we assume they are also data clauses and attributes.
+        * The definition of "conflicts" is not specified.
+We assume a conflict is a different data clause or attribute for the same variable on the same effective directive.
+    * The only *pre* data attributes described by OpenACC 3.0 sec.
+2.6.1 "Variables with Predetermined Data Attributes" are:
+        * *pre* `private` for locally declared variables:
+            * The only *exp* data clauses that could refer to them would be on directives nested within the scope of the variable declarations, and those cannot expand the visibility of the variables, so conflicts with *pre* `private` don't seem possible.
+        * *pre* `private` for loop control variables:
+            * On a non-combined `acc loop`, the only supported data clauses are *exp* `private` and *exp* `reduction`, and so the latter is the only possible conflict with *pre* `private`:
                 * However, as discussed under "Loop Control Variables" below, Clacc does not permit *exp* `reduction` for loop control variables generally.
 This is true whether Clacc considers the loop control variable to be *pre* `private` or *imp* `shared`.
-Thus, this restriction is not derived from *pre*, and so, under Clacc, *pre* has no significance on a standalone `acc loop`.
+Thus, this restriction is not derived from *pre*, and so, under Clacc, *pre* has no significance on a non-combined `acc loop`.
+                * Under OpenACC 3.0, no such restriction is specified, so *pre* `private` could be viewed as conflicting with *exp* `reduction`.
+            * On a combined directive:
+                * For the same reason as on a non-combined `acc loop`, the restriction against *exp* `reduction` for a loop control variable is not derived from *pre* `private` under Clacc.
-            * On a combined construct, a data clause from OpenACC 3.0 sec.
-2.7 "Data Clauses" or a `firstprivate` might be viewed as conflicting with *pre* `private`.
-However, such clauses apply to the effective compute construct while *pre* `private` applies to the effective loop construct, so they could instead be viewed as not conflicting.
-Clacc takes the former view for consistency with its handling of *exp* `private` on a combined construct, as discussed above.
-FIXME:
+                * All *exp* data clauses other than `private` and `reduction` could be viewed as conflicting with *pre* `private` except that they all apply to the effective compute construct while *pre* `private` applies to the effective loop construct:
-              Actually, Clacc takes the later view currently.
+                    * Thus, under OpenACC 3.0, they might not be viewed as conflicting.
+                    * Nevertheless, Clacc views them as conflicting for consistency with its handling of *exp* `private` on a combined directive, as discussed above.
+    * In summary:
+        * Under OpenACC 3.0, the only way to draw a distinction between *pre* and *imp* is likely the conflict between a *pre* `private` for a loop control variable and an *exp* `reduction` on either a non-combined `acc loop` or a combined directive.
+        * Under Clacc, the only way to draw a distinction between *pre* and *imp* is likely the conflict between a *pre* `private` for a loop control variable and any *exp* data clause other than `private` or `reduction` on a combined directive.

 ### Reductions ###